zeid-hub/python-p4-v2-flask-sqlalchemy-application/README.md

     └── codegrade_test.py
 ```

+The commands `flask db init` and `flask db migrate` have already been run, so
+the `server` directory contains the `instance` and `migrations` directories, and
-The directory `server/migrations/versions` contains an initial migration script.
+the directory `server/migrations/versions` contains an initial migration script.

-Since a migration script already exists, we can just run the following command
-to initialize the database:
+Run the following command to initialize the database from the existing migration
+script:

 ```console
 $ flask db upgrade head